83-year-old woman, blind in her left eye due to thrombosis at age 6, and with 30° prism exotropia.

 Subjective refraction: Right +1.50/ -1.25 x 101

 Examined and followed up by Opt.
 MSc.
-Eyal Berko from Dr. Optica, Givatayim, Israel.
+Eyal Berko, Givatayim, Israel.

-A company representative helped the patient (by phone) to install RV software on her PC, and followed up with 40 minutes of a remote guided training session.
+A company representative helped the patient (remotely by phone) to run the RV software on her PC and followed up with a 40-minute remote guided training session.
 It should be noted that the patient had no early experience using a PC at all.

 The patient began with 3-4 training sessions per week, each session lasting approximately 30 minutes.

-This interesting case report, demonstrating extraordinary vision improvement in a 83 year old patient suffering from AMD, joins dozens of other reports, received from different clinics around the world indicating significant improvement in most patients suffering from retinal diseases (AMD, Congenital MD, Stargardt, RP), as well as other eye diseases.
+This interesting case report, demonstrating extraordinary vision improvement in an 83 year old patient suffering from AMD, joins dozens of other reports, indicating significant improvement in patients suffering from stable retinal diseases (AMD, Congenital MD, Stargardt, RP), as well as other eye diseases.

-RevitalVision is clinically proven (with controlled randomized studies) to improve vision in adult amblyopia, and has received FDA approval for this treatment indication.
-Later, controlled randomized trials proved its efficacy in improving uncorrected vision in patients with minor refractive error, enabling the brain to better process blurred images into sharper ones.
-In other words, improved image processing can compensate to an extent for a blurred image, transferred from the retina.
+RevitalVision is clinically proven (with several controlled randomized studies) to improve vision in adult amblyopia, and has received FDA approval for amblyopia aged 9 or older.
+Later, controlled randomized trials proved its efficacy in improving uncorrected vision in patients with a minor refractive error, enabling the brain to better process blurred images into sharper ones.
+The improved image processing seems to compensate to an extent for a blurred image transferred from the retina.

 It is possible that lack of prolonged effective cortical stimulation, caused by a blurred or damaged image transferred from the retina to the brain, results in reduced cortical activity.

-Similar to amblyopia, effective stimulation and perceptual learning process enables significant improvement in cortical activity, resulting in improved visual acuity and contrast sensitivity, despite the absence of any anatomical improvement or changes during the course of the disease.
+Similar to amblyopia, effective stimulation, and perceptual learning processes enable significant improvement in cortical activity, resulting in improved visual acuity and contrast sensitivity, despite the absence of any anatomical changes during the course of the disease.